-How to Reset Windows 7 Password on VAIO Laptop [Safely, Quickly]
+Reset a Windows 7 Password on HP Laptop & Desktop

 Forgetting Windows 7 administrator password has happened to all of us at one time or another, and this makes it impossible to log into Windows.
-Instead of taking the PC to service center and reverting it back to its original factory settings, there are other ways to get you back on your machine.
-Today, we'll discussion about how to reset the lost password of Windows 7 on a VAIO laptop.
+Instead of taking the machine to service center and reverting it back to its original factory settings, there are other ways to get you back to your machine.
+Today, we'll show you how to reset lost password in Windows 7 on a VAIO laptop.

-Microsoft Windows 7offers a built-in option in User Account settings under Control Panel to create a password reset disk in case of your Windows 7 password lost on VAIO and other PCs.
+Microsoft Windows 7offers a built-in option to help you create a password reset disk in case of your Windows 7 password lost on VAIO and other PCs.
 If your login password is ever forgotten, even if it has been changed since you made the disk, you can insert the disk into your computer USB port and follow this guide to reset the password.

-The problem is that if you don't have such a Windows 7 password reset disk created before the password is lost on your VAIO computer, this option is not for you.
+The problem is that if you don't have such a disk created before the password is lost on VAIO computer, this option is not for you.
 What are we going to do?
 Oh well, it doesn't really matter.
-The fact is that there is a host of tools out there capable of creating a Windows 7 password recovery or reset disk to unlock your VAIO computer in question.
+The fact is that there is a host of tools out there capable of creating a Windows 7 password reset disk to unlock your VAIO computer in question.

-Spowersoft Windows Password Reset is what we'll use for such kind of jobs.
+Spower Windows Password Reset would be what you are looking for.
 It's a simple and efficient utility that allows you to reset Windows 7 admin & user account password on VAIO computer quickly in a safe way.
-It comes with three editions (comparison here) and works for other versions of Windows — that is, for Windows XP, Vista, 8, 10, and Windows Servers 2003, 2008, 2012.
-What's more, it provides a useful feature to create a new account with administrator privileges, and delete unwanted accounts on the computer.
+It comes with three editions (comparison here) and works for other versions of Windows — that is, for Windows XP, Vista, 8 and 10.
+What's more, it provides a useful feature to create a new account with administrator privileges on the computer.

 Step 1: Run the application and create a password reset disk on USB drive/ CD/ DVD